COVID-19-electronic-health-system/Corona-tracker/ROADMAP-TO-MVP.md

 The listed MVP features are based on the conversation with first possible user DocMusher (a Belgian doctor treating COVID19 patients).

+All [related MVP issues](https://github.com/COVID-19-electronic-health-system/Corona-tracker/issues?q=is%3Aissue+is%3Aopen+label%3AMVP) can be found via the `MVP` tag in the Corona-tracker repository.

 ## 1. Finish Dutch (Flemish) translations

 ### Why are Dutch (Flemish) translations useful?